4paradigm/AutoX/docs/source/index.rst

 Acknowledgements
 ================

-The research and development of TSFRESH was funded in part by 4paradigm.
+The research and development of AutoX was funded in part by 4paradigm.